-2.21 "Rural communal settlements" means the residual portion of rural communal land excluding identifiable and rateable entities within the property and excluding State Trust Land and land reform beneficiaries as defined in the Act.

-- 2.22 "Special State Owned Properties" properties that are owned by National and Provincial Government, used for public benefit purposes and as a rule do not trade regularly in a four year valuation cycle. - 2.23 "state trust land" means land ow ned by the state- - (a) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights. - 2.24 "Vacant land" means land where no immovable improvements have been erected.
+- 2.32 "Rural communal settlements" means the residual portion of rural communal land excluding identifiable and rateable entities within the property and excluding State Trust Land and land reform beneficiaries as defined in the Act. - 2.33 "Special State Owned Properties" properties that are owned by National and Provincial Government, used for public benefit purposes and as a rule do not trade regularly in a four year valuation cycle. - 2.34 "state trust land" means land owned by the state- - (a) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights. - 2.35 "Vacant land" means any land, other than farm property and/or small holdings, where no immovable improvements have been erected.